Title: Legal Risk from Jurisdictional Misalignment: Swiss Brand, Offshore Liability

 Jurisdiction | Perceived by Users | Actual Legal Structure |

-Switzerland | Strong regulation, neutrality, investor safeguards | Swiss-facing shell entity (Nexo AG), no asset control |
+Switzerland | Strong regulation, neutrality, investor safeguards under FinSA and CO | Branding vehicle (Nexo AG); lacks regulatory status under FINMA; no direct control of client assets |

-Cayman Islands | Offshore risk haven, limited oversight | Legal control point (Nexo Capital Inc., parent group) |
+Cayman Islands | Offshore risk haven, minimal oversight | Contractual counterparty (Nexo Capital Inc.); limited enforcement reach; outside EU/Swiss regulatory scope |

 Nexo markets the Swiss jurisdiction as a badge of credibility while contracting through offshore Cayman entities that operate with minimal transparency or user recourse.